ild-thl/moodle-format_mooin/README.md

 Features:
 - change mooin4 theme colors by selecting a color palate or choose custom colors in theme settings /admin/settings.php?section=themesettingmooin4
 - display/hide section and chapter numbers by using checkmark in course settings
+- Links will be displayed underlined and with following "link"-icon

 Bug fixes:
 - only show available badges in badge tile